Android Wifi Calling an iPhone

 WiFi calling can save on roaming charges and improve call quality in areas with poor reception.
 It’s a handy feature for anyone needing to stay connected without relying solely on cellular networks.
 Whether using an Android or an iPhone, enabling WiFi calling is straightforward and beneficial.
 Give it a try next time you’re in a spot with weak cellular coverage.

-Does WiFi calling use my data plan?
+Does WiFi calling cost extra?

-Can I use WiFi calling internationally?
+Is WiFi calling available internationally?

 Was this page helpful?